 Gross Motor & Active Play

-A push walker (not the rolling seat type) helps babies practice upright balance and walking.
-The VTech Sit-to-Stand Learning Walker (~$45 on Amazon.ca) and the Hape Wonder Walker (~$55 at Well.ca) are the two best-reviewed options in Canada — both offer some entertainment value alongside the mobility support without being overstimulating.
+A **push walker** (not the seated rolling type) helps babies practise upright balance.
+The **VTech Sit-to-Stand Learning Walker** (~$45 on Amazon.ca) and the **Hape Wonder Walker** (~$55 at Well.ca) are the two best-reviewed options in Canada — supportive without being overstimulating.
+For babies already walking, a small push-propelled ride-on builds balance and confidence; the **Radio Flyer Classic Toddler Scooter** holds up well into year three.

-**Your move:** List the push walker as a higher-budget gift option — it's one of the most-used items in the 12–18 month window and a natural group gift at $45–$55.
+List the push walker as a higher-budget registry item — it's one of the most-used toys in the 12–18 month window and a natural group gift at $45–$55.
+For more age-matched active play ideas as your child grows, see Birthday Gifts for a 5-Year-Old Girl in Canada — 2026.
+The CPS on screen time and young children is a helpful read if guests push back on non-electronic gifts.

 Books — The Gift That Keeps Giving

-**Your move:** Add a small curated book bundle to your registry.
-A $30–$40 set of four to six board books is one of the most-purchased first birthday gifts and easy for guests at any budget.
+Add a curated board-book bundle to your registry — a $30–$40 set of four to six books is one of the most-purchased first birthday gifts and accessible for guests at any budget.
+Review Health Canada's toy-safety guidance to confirm any book or toy meets Canadian standards before you add it.

 Creative & Sensory Play

-Art and sensory play can start earlier than most parents expect.
-At 12 months, finger painting with non-toxic, washable paint is completely appropriate — the process matters far more than the product at this age, and the mess is manageable with the right materials.
+Creative play can start at 12 months — the process matters far more than the product at this stage, and the right materials keep the mess manageable.

-**Your move:** Bundle the crayons and a washable paint set together — it's an easy, affordable gift that covers creative play well into age three.
+Bundle the crayons and a washable paint set on your registry — it's an affordable, high-use gift that covers creative play well into age three.
+(See also: Gender-Neutral Birthday Gifts for a 6-Year-Old in Canada — 2026.)

 Keepsake & Memory Gifts

-A high-quality hand and footprint kit preserves a 12-month snapshot that parents genuinely treasure.
-The Pearhead Babyprints (~$25 at Indigo) and the Getting Inkee kits (~$20 on Amazon.ca) are both popular in Canada and widely available.
-They're easy to use, and the result is something families hold onto for decades.
+Grandparents and close family often want to give something lasting.
+A hand and footprint kit captures a 12-month snapshot parents genuinely treasure — the **Pearhead Babyprints** (~$25 at Indigo) and the **Getting Inkee kit** (~$20 on Amazon.ca) are both popular in Canada and straightforward to use.

 Frequently Asked Questions